 In a saucepan place the sugar, orange juice, zest, cornstarch, cinnamon and salt.
 Turn the heat to medium and place cloves in a cheesecloth and tie.
 Drop the clove packet in the orange sauce and continue cooking on low until thickened.
 The sauce will be an amber, almost clear sauce at this point.
 Discard the bundle of cloves.

 Allow the pork tenderloins to rest after grilling and pour the sauce over after slicing.
+This pork was cooked to 145°F with a nice pink center.
 Add orange slices if you like for garnish.